Projected images of the Sierpinski tetrahedron and other layered fractal imaginary cubes: Differenced radix expansion sets

-Characterization of pairs $(A, D)$ that generate self-affine tiles was studied by Bandit \cite{Bandt1991}, Kenyon \cite{Kenyon1992}, Lagarias and Wang \cite{LagariasWang}, and others.
+Characterization of pairs $(A, D)$ that generate self-affine tiles was studied by Bandt \cite{Bandt1991}, Kenyon \cite{Kenyon1992}, Lagarias and Wang \cite{LagariasWang}, and others.
 In our study, we use the following characterization in \cite{LagariasWang}.
-Here, we state it only for self-affine tiles that have the form $\F^2(k,D)$. \begin{theorem}[Theorem 1.1 of \cite{LagariasWang}] Let $k \geq 2$, $\D \subset \mathbb{R}^2$ be a set of cardinality $k^2$ and $\zero \in \D$.
-The following four conditions are equivalent. \begin{itemize} \item[(i)] $\F^2(k,D)$ has positive Lebesgue measure. \item[(ii)] $\F^2(k,D)$ has nonempty interior. \item[(iii)] $\F^2(k,D)$ is the closure of its interior, and its boundary has Lebesgue measure zero. \item[(iv)] For each $t \geq 1$, all the $(k,D)$-expansions of length $t$ designate distinct points in $\E^2(k, D, t)$, and $\E^2(k, D)$ is a uniformly discrete set, i.e., there exists $\delta > 0$ such that $(\abs{x - x'} > \delta \lor x = x')$ for $\forall x, x' \in \E^2(k, D)$. \end{itemize} \end{theorem}
+Here, we state it only for self-affine tiles that have the form $\F^n(k,D)$. \begin{theorem}[Theorem 1.1 of \cite{LagariasWang}] Let $k \geq 2$, $\D \subset \mathbb{R}^n$ be a set of cardinality $k^n$ and $\zero \in \D$.
+The following four conditions are equivalent. \begin{itemize} \item[(1)] $\F^n(k,D)$ has positive Lebesgue measure. \item[(2)] $\F^n(k,D)$ has nonempty interior. \item[(3)] $\F^n(k,D)$ is the closure of its interior, and its boundary has Lebesgue measure zero. \item[(4)] For each $t \geq 1$, all the $(k,D)$-expansions of length $t$ designate distinct points in $\E^n(k, D, t)$, and $\E^n(k, D)$ is a uniformly discrete set, i.e., there exists $\delta > 0$ such that for any distinct elements $\xx, \xx'$ in $\E^n(k, D)$, $\abs{\xx - \xx'} > \delta$. \end{itemize} \end{theorem}